 13. Bacon Green Beans

-In my opinion, it is the best way to eat greens beans.
+In my opinion, it is the best way to eat green beans.
 Lush bacon and stewed onions are the main flavor compounds in this classic side dish.